-Bangkok Prep follows the English National Curriculum and offers classes from Years 7-13 at its campus in Sukhumvit 77.
+Bangkok Prep follows the National Curriculum for England and offers classes from Years 7 – 13 at its campus in Sukhumvit 77.
 Founded in 2003, this is a school that’s become hugely popular with expat and local families alike; there’s a population of around 800 students representing more than 40 nationalities, with 55% non-Thai students and the remaining 45% Thai students.

 Bangkok Prep has always been a mid-sized school with a very close-knit community; this is largely due to the presence of an active and highly valued parents’ association called Friends of Bangkok Prep’ (FOBP).
 While it’s early days for the secondary campus, we would expect FOBP to be just as active here.
 As the school says,

 “The role of FOBP is vital to the good function of the school – parent volunteers are a visible presence on campus both helping out with events and helping in the classroom.”